Welcome

 What do you deal with?

-Whilst I have experience in some particular experiences, I am open to working with all things you have been through or are going through.
+Whilst I have experience in some areas, I am open to working with all things you have been through or are going through.

 Where do you work?